hxdevlover/archinstall/README.md

 # hxarchinstallscript

 A shell script to make installing arch easier.
+(For Persian Users!)